CospanDesign/cospandesign.github.io/_posts/2017-12-27-snickerdoodle-up-and-running.markdown

 the Sysboot will do all the rest of the work.

-To accomplish this we will need to rebuild uboot with the 'pxe' option enabled.
+To accomplish this we will need to rebuild uboot with the 'DISTRO_DEFAULTS' option enabled.
 To do this build uboot with the '-m' option which will start the 'menu' configuration tool.

 {% highlight.bash %}